mieubrisse/personal-writing/inputs-not-outputs/post.md

 This makes _so much sense_.

-After all, if your data pipeline doesn't transform your data _quite_ the way it ought to, you don't hand-correct each output...
+After all... if your data pipeline doesn't transform your data _quite_ the way it ought to, you don't hand-correct each output...

 You fix the data pipeline.

 I was reminded of [The Phoenix Project](https://www.amazon.com/Phoenix-Project-DevOps-Helping-Business/dp/0988262592) and the DevOps movement, which push the same idea:

-Don't spend time doing bespoke releases & deployments.
+Don't spend time on bespoke releases & deployments.

 Instead, build the system (factory) that does it for you.

-When you wake up to this idea, you notice it's everywhere:
+When you wake up to this idea, you notice it everywhere:

+- The incredible safety records of surgery and commercial air travel are the result of checklists encoding lessons learned over the decades.
+- Modern surgery is so high-success for the same reasons (see [The Checklist Manifest](https://atulgawande.com/book/the-checklist-manifesto/)).
 - When a failure occurs at NASA, it's treated as a _system failure_ rather than an individual failure.
 Lessons get rolled back into the system in the form of SOPs.
-- The incredible safety records of surgery and commercial air travel are the result of checklists encoding lessons learned over the decades.
 - The Toyota Production System (which arguably started this all) had the famous [andon cord](https://en.wikipedia.org/wiki/Andon_(manufacturing)) that stopped the entire production line, surfacing issues immediately for later incorporation into the system.

 It's all about "fix the input, not the output".